 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Airfare and airport taxes; hotel nights before/after cruise; Galapagos National Park entrance fee; Galapagos Transit Card; alcoholic beverages and 'virgin' cocktails; gifts and personal items; passport expenses; traveler's insurance; laundry service; gratuities to ship staff and crew; travel health insurance (required to enter Ecuador); fuel surcharge may apply.
+Airfare and airport taxes; hotel nights before/after cruise; Galapagos National Park entrance fee; Galapagos Transit Card; alcoholic beverages and 'virgin"' cocktails; gifts and personal items; passport expenses; travel insurance; laundry service; gratuities to ship staff and crew; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: